PatrickJS/NG6-starter/README.md

 ### Testing
 To run test, just run `npm test` or `karma start`.
 Be sure to include your `spec` files in the appropriate component directory.
 You must name the spec file like so, `[name].spec.js`.
 If you don't want to use the `.spec.js` extentsion, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
-`Mocha` is the testing suite being used and `chai` is the assestion library.
+`Mocha` is the testing suite being used and `chai` is the assertion library.
 If you would like to change this, change it in `karma.conf.js`.

 ## Generating components
-Following a good practice allows us to garuntee certain things.
-We can take advantage of these garuntees and use a task to automate things.
+Following a good practice allows us to guarantee certain things.
+We can take advantage of these guarantees and use a task to automate things.
 Because the components we make will almost always have the same structure, we can generate this boilerplate for you.
 Boilerplate includes:
 * Component folder
 * Component entry file which will `import` all of its dependencies
 * Component component file, or directive file will will also `import` its dependencies